jenkinsci/kubernetes-plugin/README.md

 # Inheritance

 A pod template may or may not inherit from an existing template.
-This means that the pod template will inherit node selector, service account, image pull secrets, containerTemplates and volumes from the template it inherits from.
+This means that the pod template will inherit node selector, service account, image pull secrets, container templates and volumes from the template it inherits from.

 **yaml** is merged according to the value of `yamlMergeStrategy`.

 **Service account** and **Node selector** when are overridden completely substitute any possible value found on the 'parent'.

-**Container templates** that are added to the podTemplate, that has a matching containerTemplate (a containerTemplate with the same name) in the 'parent' template, will inherit the configuration of the parent containerTemplate.
+**Container templates** that are added to the podTemplate, that has a matching containerTemplate (a container template with the same name) in the 'parent' template, will inherit the configuration of the parent containerTemplate.
-If no matching containerTemplate is found, the template is added as is.
+If no matching container template is found, the template is added as is.

 **Volume** inheritance works exactly as **Container templates**.

 **Image Pull Secrets** are combined (all secrets defined both on 'parent' and 'current' template are used).

-In the example below, we will inherit from a pod template we created previously, and will just override the version of 'maven' so that it uses jdk-11 instead:
+In the example below, we will inherit from a pod template we created previously, and will just override the version of `maven` so that it uses jdk-11 instead:

 ![image](images/mypod.png)